eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 The Plugin aims to make users anonymous that are suspended.
 This includes:

-- Hide username, firstname, lastname and all contact references to other moodle users
+- hide username, firstname, lastname and all contact references to other moodle users
     - replacing the username with Anonym + id

         *This is neccessary since usernames have to be unique.*

-    - =replacing all other data in the `user` table with the appropriate null value
+    - replacing all other data in the `user` table with the appropriate null value
-- Save necessary data in a shadow table to reactivate users when necessary. (`deprovisionuser_archive`)
+- save necessary data in a shadow table to reactivate users when necessary. (`deprovisionuser_archive`)

 ## Delete User